 Some complementary medicine may help relieve certain symptoms of cancer, relieve side effects of cancer treatment or improve a patient's sense of well-being.
-At the Regional Cancer Care Center we make the following complementary therapy available to our patients.
+At the Skagit Regional Health Cancer Care Center we make the following complementary therapy available to our patients.

 Art and Healing

-Good nutrition can assist in aiding tolerance to treatment, enhance energy level, and support the immune system.
+Good nutrition can assist in aiding tolerance to treatment, enhance energy level and support the immune system.
 There is a myriad of information regarding cancer and nutrition available in print and via the Internet.
 Please proceed with caution and be aware that our center can provide a professional opinion on your current resources.
 Please ask your physician or nurse for a referral or call 360-814-2435.

 For additional information about Complementary Therapies visit National Cancer Institute.
 The NCI publishes a free booklet titled Thinking About Complementary and Alternative Medicine: A Guide For People With Cancer.
-Click here to request a copy of this booklet be send to you via email or read online.